getify/You-Dont-Know-JS/scope-closures/ch8.md

 Whether you use the classic module format (browser or Node), CommonJS format (in Node), or ESM format (browser or Node), one of the most effective ways to structure and organize your program's functionality and data is with the module pattern.

 The module pattern is the conclusion of our journey in this book of learning how we can use the rules of lexical scope to place variables and functions in proper locations.
-POLE is the defensive *private by default* posture we take to making sure that we avoid over-exposure and interact only with the minimal public API surface area necessary.
+POLE is the defensive *private by default* posture we take, making sure we avoid over-exposure and interact only with the minimal public API surface area necessary.

-And underlying modules, the *magic* of how all our module state is maintained is closures leveraging the lexical scope system.
+And underneath modules, the *magic* of how all our module state is maintained is closures leveraging the lexical scope system.

 That's it for the main text.
 Congratulations on quite a journey so far!
-As I've said numerous times throughout, it's time to pause, reflect, and practice what we've just discussed.
-When you're comfortable and ready, check out the appendices, which dig deeper into some of the corners of these topics, and also give some practice exercises to solidify what you've learned.
+As I've said numerous times throughout, it's a really good idea to pause, reflect, and practice what we've just discussed.
+When you're comfortable and ready, check out the appendices, which dig deeper into some of the corners of these topics, and also challenge you with some practice exercises to solidify what you've learned.